hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 <span style="padding-left: 20px; display:block">
 (d) The relationship is definitely not linear!
-	To see what the relationship is, plot the points on a log-log plot, and fit a straight line to the data.
+	To see what it is, plot the points on a log-log plot, and fit a straight line to the data.
 You should get something like
 	</span>